Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Empirical Evaluation

 \section{Empirical Evaluation}

-Given our focus on synthetic text generation, our primary interest lies in faithfully evaluating different synthetic text generation approaches under few-shot scenarios, rather than engaging in a ``state-of-the-art" race with general few-shot learning approaches (\ie we never claim that we achieve \emph{state-of-the-art} performance on these tasks).
-In this context, the following questions particularly intrigue us: \textbf{RQ1}: How does {\ours} perform when compared with baselines on different downstream tasks? \textbf{RQ2}: How do different factors such as LLM generators and the size of synthetic data affect the performance of {\ours}? \textbf{RQ3}: How is the quality of the synthetic datasets generated by {\ours} and baselines?
-These questions are addressed in Sec~\ref{sec:model_perf}, Sec~\ref{sec:ablation} and Sec~\ref{sec:quality_analysis}, respectively.
+Given our focus on data generation, our major interest lies in faithfully evaluating different synthetic text generation approaches under few-shot scenarios, rather than competing in a ``\emph{state-of-the-art}" race with general few-shot NLP methods.
+The following questions particularly intrigue us: \textbf{RQ1}: How does {\ours} perform when compared with baselines on different downstream tasks? \textbf{RQ2}: What impact do factors like LLM generators and synthetic data size have on the performance of {\ours}? \textbf{RQ3}: How is the quality of the synthetic data generated by {\ours} and baselines?